 Some online lenders also make secured personal loans to borrowers with poor credit.
 These lenders will expect some sort of collateral for the loan, such as a car or another asset.

 While LightStream makes unsecured personal loans to borrowers with a minimum credit score of 680, they also might offer you a secured loan if you don’t qualify for their unsecured products.

 Your credit score should still be in the mid-600’s to apply at LightStream, but their secured loans have several benefits.
 The APRs on their secured loans are comparable to their unsecured loans.
 Also, LightStream won’t require that you add them as a named insured on your auto insurance policy.

 Many auto title loan companies will charge APRs of 300% or more, which is why you should be cautious with these loans.
 There are a few lenders, however, that are more reasonable.

 TFC Title Loans operates only in the states of California, Arizona, New Mexico, and Missouri.
 You can take out a personal loan with this company, using your vehicle as collateral.
 APRs range from 35.99% to 160% with repayment terms up to 44 months.

 Another option that operates in more states is LoanMart.
 These are also secured loans, using your vehicle’s equity as collateral.
 Interest rates vary depending on state regulations and your credit but can range from 30% to 180%.
 Loan applications are online, and you can often receive funds the same day.

 If you have a credit score of at least 580 and lack assets to put up as collateral, you should also apply for a personal loan with Avant.
-These are unsecured personal loans for borrowers with varying credit histories.

 Beware of personal loan scams and high-interest loans